k-l-lambda/k-l-lambda.github.io/source/_drafts/basal-lineage.md

 There were no markings, no guards.
 Only a preserved record, dating back one hundred thousand years—the last large-scale interstellar migration in human history.

 “Humanity diverged,” the record stated,
-“not at the level of genes, but at the level of purpose.”
+“not at the sense of genes, but at the sense of purpose.”

 One branch chose continuity.
 Seeking refuge from the wars and instability of the early interstellar age, they rejected aggressive self-modification and accepted a stabilizing role.
 They preserved form, social structure, and psychological patterns, becoming a reference population—a buffer, a memory anchor.

-They were designated the Basal Species.
+They were designated the Basal Lineage.

 The other branch left Earth.